Dubnobasswithmyheadman: Composition

 Underworld's approach to songwriting was very fluid, and based on the idea that everything was valid.
 Hyde told Melody Maker, "We're grabbing elements from all different times and areas of music and taking them somewhere else.
 We don't want to simply regurgitate the past, and even though we're using vocals and guitars, we're trying to do it in new ways.
 We're trying to find ways which makes those elements relevant to today.
 By not following a blueprint, we're able to base a song on acoustic guitar, or we can do a pure techno track, based on an oscillator.
 In the past, Rick and I have often been excited by a poem or a film or something and thought, 'That's inspired us to do a great reggae tune but we can't because we're not in a reggae band'.
-Now we would think, 'F*** yes, let's do it'."
+Now we would think, 'Fuck yes, let's do it'."
 Smith added, "There's a lot of cutting and pasting, especially with the vocals.
 Something which is recorded for one track one day may well end up on three different tracks a few months down the line.
 Nothing is fixed.
 They're just points for us to jump off of."

 Many of Hyde's lyrics were written during his sojourn in the US: "Dark and Long" was intended to evoke the open prairies of Minnesota that he had visited while working in Minneapolis, and "Mmm Skyscraper...
 I Love You" was inspired by walking around Greenwich Village in New York City.
 Hyde stated that the biggest influences at the time on his writing style had been Lou Reed's 1989 album New York, and playwright Sam Shepard's autobiography Motel Chronicles.